arts•meme arts•meme

 LOS ANGELES TERPSICHOREANS.
 Theodore Kosloff [standing, at middle], dancing professor extraordinary, surrounded by a score of his premier pupils in the new Coliseum.
 (It seats 80,000) In Los Angeles, where these nimble-toed lads and lassies have been presenting a daily program as a feature of the Monroe Doctrine Centennial and Motion Picture Exposition in Los Angeles.

 Details such as securing the choreographer’s permission prove nettlesome.
-Fokine is in Europe, far, far away.
-Nonetheless, our friends at London’s Victoria & Albert Museum have letters in which Fokine gripes about Kosloff’s American borrowings.
+Fokine was in Europe, far, far away from Los Angeles (it still is).
+London’s Victoria & Albert Museum houses letters in which Fokine gripes about Kosloff’s American borrowings.

 Like this?
 Read more: